 Ticks on dogs – identification & treatment

-As a dog owner, you are more than likely to come across a tick, or ten, in your pooch's lifetime so it's important to know how to properly remove them and the potential risks if left.
+As a dog owner, it’s likely you’ll come across a tick at some point in your pooch's lifetime.
+So, it's essential to know how to safely remove ticks, as well as understanding the potential risks if ticks aren’t removed.

 What do ticks look like?